jiadmiftx/jiadmiftx/README.md

 ## Current activity

-- 💻 I'm currently part-time at <a href="https://linov.id">Lumbung Inovasi</a> and some freelance projects.
+- 💻 I'm currently part of <a href="https://castellumdigital.org">Castellum Digital ID</a> and doing some freelance projects.
-- 📖 I’m currently learning Flutter and Deep Learning;
+- 📖 I’m currently learning Software engineering using Flutter;
 - 💼 I’m pursuing a Bachelor's degree in Computer Science at <a href="https://universitasbumigora.ac.id">Bumigora University</a>;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via jiadibo.miftah@gmail.com to reach me.